Piyush2912/Multi-modal-Emotion-Analysis-on-COVID-19/README.md

   - removing punctuations
   - removing stopwords
 - After that, POS(Part-of-speech) tagging, also called grammatical tagging the process of marking up a word in a text (corpus) is applied on the data.
-- After that, Multimodla vectors are created using tuples of aspect category which stores aspect terms.
+- After that, Multimodal vectors are created using tuples of aspect category which stores aspect terms.
-- After that, An algorithm is developed using nrc emotion lexicon and data from each states to create a Multimodal emotion scoring system using word count frequency.
+- After that, An algorithm is developed using NRC emotion lexicon and data from each states to create a Multimodal emotion scoring system using word count frequency.
-- Lastly, the results of India state-wise emotion plots are analyzed using diffrent visualization techniques such as bar plots, doughnut plots and bubble charts.
+- Lastly, the results of India state-wise emotion plots are analyzed using different visualization techniques such as bar plots, doughnut plots and bubble charts.

 ## 8. Results

 ### - 1.
 Analysis from bar plots:
-- The emotion of population from different states of India is analyzed and Maharashtra can be clearly seen at the top of every emotion score followed by NCT of Delhi and Karnataka.
+- The emotion of population from different states of India is analyzed, and Maharashtra can be clearly seen at the top of every emotion score followed by NCT of Delhi and Karnataka.
 - These states were worst hit by the pandemic which led to a sudden and massive rise in corona virus cases.
 - These could be the reason for higher fear, anger ,disgust and sadness score in these states.
-- While in the same time they have also seen immense growth in the number of recovered patients that rises the level of trust and joy among the people.
+- While at the same time they have also seen immense growth in the number of recovered patients that rises the level of trust and joy among the people.
 - This same trend is followed in other states like Tamil Nadu, West Bengal, Andhra Pradesh too.

 ### - 2.
 Analysis from doughnut plots: